 April usually brings with it the Easter break for schools, so it’s a popular time for families to hop away for a break.
 Jump over to Vietnam where kids will love the cooler than cool Ha Long Bay junk boat cruises (we tried it on your behalf: you’re welcome) before heading to the sunny beaches around Hoi An and Danang for some well earned r&r.

-We’ve also had a cheeky family holiday (or two) on your behalf in Boracay over in the beautiful Philippines, and are happy to report that April is positively glorious when it comes to the weather.
-This is a beach and snorkeling holiday at its very best.
+We’ve also had a cheeky family holiday (or two) in Boracay over in the beautiful Philippines, and are happy to report that April is positively glorious when it comes to the weather.
+This is a beach and snorkeling holiday at its very best, and it’s just had a major facelift having been shut down for six months for an overhaul.

 Beaches and sailing not floating your boat?
-How about heading to the hills, literally, and taking a trip to Chiang Mai in Northern Thailand, where you and the tribe will have a culturally fabulous time hanging out with indigenous people, meeting an elephant or ten, and trying a spot of bamboo rafting on the Mekong River.
+How about heading to the hills, literally, and taking a trip to Chiang Mai in Northern Thailand?
+You and the tribe will have a culturally fabulous time hanging out with indigenous people, meeting an elephant or ten, and trying a spot of bamboo rafting on the Mekong River.

 May: Sarawak or Sabah, Borneo